 sunset spot at Siquijor beach

-Here are some extra places to visit in Siquijor :
+Here are a few extra places to add to your Siquijor itinerary:

-· Simply touring the island: really, the landscapes are very beautiful, with rice paddies in the interior, mountains and viewpoints.
+· Simply touring the island: the scenery here is genuinely beautiful, with rice paddies in the interior, mountains and viewpoints.

 · If you’re going to visit the Cantabon Caves, we recommend you continue along the same road and you’ll reach Mt.
 Bandilan National Park.
 There are lots of hikes to do there, but unfortunately the information office is usually closed.
-Even so, you’ll find the highest mountain in Siquijor where they’ve built a viewpoint from which you get 360º views.
+Even so, you’ll find the highest mountain in Siquijor, where a viewpoint offers 360-degree views.

-· Speaking of viewpoints, from Kamp Aninipot, a hotel that imitates the hobbit houses from The Lord of the Rings, you also get brutal views.
+· Speaking of viewpoints, from Kamp Aninipot, a hotel that imitates the hobbit houses from The Lord of the Rings, you also get amazing views.
 You’ll have to pay ₱10.

-· If you want one with an infinity pool, you have two very cool ones where, paying an entrance fee, you can swim without being a guest: Nakabalo Guesthouse (₱1,000 to enter, ₱600 is consumable in the restaurant) and Infinity Heights Resort.
+· If you want one with an infinity pool, there are two great ones where, for an entrance fee, you can use the pool without being a guest: Nakabalo Guesthouse (₱1,000 to enter, ₱600 is consumable in the restaurant) and Infinity Heights Resort.

-· In the town of San Juan there’s a kind of municipal pool called Capilay Spring Park where you can take a bath.
+· In the town of San Juan there’s a kind of municipal pool called Capilay Spring Park where you can go for a swim.
 They’re free and the water is cold.

-· If your visit to Siquijor coincides with a Friday or Saturday, don’t forget to drop by JJ’s Backpackers, which fills up with people at night and is quite a sight.
+· If your visit to Siquijor coincides with a Friday or Saturday, don’t forget to stop by JJ’s Backpackers, which gets packed at night and has a great atmosphere.
 It’s the meeting point for visitors and island residents who are looking for a bit of a party and, moreover, it’s right on the beach.

 · Although from any point in the San Juan area you can see cool sunsets, you have Pitogo Cliff, a very picturesque cliff area.
 The entrance costs ₱30.
-But avoid the weekend because Filipinos love to go there to take photos and it’s truly the only place to see in Siquijor that gets crowded.
+But avoid the weekend because Filipinos love to go there to take photos and it’s honestly the only place in Siquijor that gets really crowded.

 · If you’ve read about the Blue Lagoon or Secret Lagoon somewhere, forget about it.
 It really isn’t worth it at all and you’ll get muddy.
-It’s extremely neglected.
+It’s really run-down and not worth the detour.

 best spots at Siquijor